Ace-Who/vim-MappingMem/README.md

 - `{buffer}` is a buffer number for a local mapping or the string `'global'` for a global mapping.
 When omitted, the current buffer number `bufnr('%')` and `'global'` are tried to use successively.

+String arguments should be enclosed in single or double quotes.